What are Gas Safe registered heating engineers?

 You should see an engineer’s Gas Safe ID card before allowing them to work on any gas appliance in your house.
 You can also look up a company’s registration and engineer ID numbers on the Gas Safe Register website.

 This will attest to their Gas Safe registration and the types of gas work they are licensed to perform.
 Not every gas engineer is certified to service every gas device.

 They might be qualified to work with LPG but not natural gas or allowed to work in households but not in commercial places.
 You can report an engineer or company to the Gas Safe Register if you find something suspicious to avert hazards.

 Why is Gas Safety So Important?

 A gas appliance may leak if it’s malfunctioning, damaged, or improperly placed.
 Fires or even explosions can result from gas leaks from appliances or piping.
+Other appliances, such as faulty gas valves, may also be broken and can cause damage to your boiler or to you.
 To identify a leak, the gas contains an odour.